-Known as the Kumquat capital, you can find these trees dotted several places around Dade City.
-Kumquats are a small citrus fruit really tastes good in recipes such as pie.
+Known as the Kumquat capital, you can find these trees dotted in several places around Dade City.
+Kumquats are a small citrus fruit that really tastes good in recipes such as pie.
 I’m not a fan of them by themselves.
 There is an Annual Kumquat Festival which is held in late January.
 A great time to visit Florida.
-Be sure to visit the restaurants around the town square for some great home style cooking for that area.
+Be sure to visit the restaurants around the town square for some great home-style cooking for that area.

 Just a few miles away in Hernando County is Brooksville, Florida.
-The canopy of old live oaks is found every where in this quaint small Florida town.
-Visitors can choose from many options, like the old Florida theme park of Weeki Wachee, to biking the Withlacoochee State Trail and to fishing in its waterways which also attract spectacular birds.
+The canopy of old live oaks is found everywhere in this quaint small Florida town.
+Visitors can choose from many options, like the old Florida theme park of Weeki Wachee, to biking the Withlacoochee State Trail, and to fishing in its waterways which also attracts spectacular birds.

 The last town we visited was Inverness in Citrus County just 75 miles from Tampa.
 The stunning 1912 courthouse was restored by the community and is now a Heritage Museum.
 There are several artifacts from the local springs to view in the museum.
-Several restaurants and interesting old world shops are located in historic downtown.
-The Withlacoochee State Trail also has access in Citrus County and the trail is mostly shaded and generally flat, which is great for beginner hikers and bikers.
+Several restaurants and interesting old-world shops are located in historic downtown.
+The Withlacoochee State Trail also has access to Citrus County and the trail is mostly shaded and generally flat, which is great for beginner hikers and bikers.

 Since I was born and raised 3 hours from where Elvis Presley lived at Graceland, I am a huge fan.
 In July of 1961, the movie “Follow that Dream” was filmed in parts of Citrus County and I just had to go and see where that area was located.

-Its really not hard to find since the county road is named “Follow that Dream”.
-Located near Crystal River and Yankeetown where we had visited on another trip of Untouched Florida.
+It’s really not hard to find since the county road is named “Follow that Dream”.
+Located near Crystal River and Yankeetown where we had visited on another trip to Untouched Florida.

 The sign marking the road and area where the movie was filmed.

-But after 50+ years, it has become over grown with palm trees, brush and large trees.
+But after 50+ years, it has become overgrown with palm trees, brush,es and large trees.

 I have to admit, it was fun standing where Elvis made one of his movies.